-- > Close the taps after usage - Water Conservation awareness for new students - Maintenance and monitoring of valves in supply system to avoid overflow, leakage and spillage
+- Close the taps after usage - Water Conservation awareness for new students - Maintenance and monitoring of valves in supply system to avoid overflow, leakage and spillage - > Sensor based taps and push tap are installed to save water

 5. Does your institute harvest rainwater?